Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 In a growing industry
 - Some people say its easy to grow top line
 - Not necessarily true as many new people enter the market and much competition
-- A company can increase revenue but loose market
+- A company can increase top line but loose market share

+In a shrinking industry
+- Companies compete more about aggressive for smaller business
+-